-Criterion 4, Public Health Rationale: Nature of the condition justifies population-based screening rather than risk-based screening or other approaches.
+This criterion reviews if the nature of the condition justifies population-based screening rather than risk-based screening or other approaches.

 Out of seventeen total TAC members, 2 voted 'Yes, meets criterion', 12 voted 'No, does not meet criterion', and 3 voted 'Unsure'.